Below are answers to the questions we hear most frequently.

 - Must I also file the UC application for undergraduate admission and scholarships?

-- Yes, students with approved UC Davis TAGs must file the UC application for undergraduate admission and scholarships during the initial application filing period, for the major and term for which the TAG is written.
+- Yes, students with approved UC Davis TAGs must file the UC application for undergraduate admission and scholarships during the initial fall application filing period, for the major and term for which the TAG is written.
 We encourage you to wait for your TAG decision before submitting the UC application.

 - What must I do to ensure my admission to UC Davis?

 - You must meet all provisions of your UC Davis TAG.
-Specific guidelines will be included in your TAG decision when it is available in mid-November.
+Specific requirements will be included in your TAG decision when it is available in mid-November.
 Students admitted with a TAG will receive formal admission notification in late April of the following year.